 Day 13: Trek to Malemchi Pul Bazaar: Drive to Kathmandu: (3/4 hrs trek and 2/3hr drive).

 Today, we descend from Shermanthang towards the Melamchi Bazaar.
-Along the way, we can see many beautiful Sherpa villages.
-From Melamchi Bazaar, we catch a bus to drive back to Kathmandu.
+We could see many beautiful Sherpa villages.
+From Melamchi Bazaar, we take a bus to drive back to Kathmandu.
 Your overnight stay will be in a hotel at Kathmandu.

 Day 14: Final departure from Kathmandu.